Home insurance pricing explained

 Taxes & government initiatives

-Insurance Premium Tax (IPT) is a government-introduced tax on insurance policies including car, home, travel and pet which every insurance provider has to charge.
-It’s been around since the ‘90s but an increase to 12% in 2017 saw IPT hit the headlines.
+Insurance Premium Tax (IPT) is a government-introduced tax on insurance policies that includes car, home, travel and pet which every insurer must charge.

 Home insurance is subject to the standard rate of 12%.